awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_examples.md

 create table myevent(
 eventid int,
 eventname varchar(200),
-eventcity varchar(30));
+eventcity varchar(30))
+diststyle even;
 ```

-By default, the table is distributed evenly and is not sorted\.
+The table is distributed evenly and is not sorted\.
 The table has no declared DISTKEY or SORTKEY columns\.

 ```
 select "column", type, encoding, distkey, sortkey